- Associate Professor Justin Seymour - ARC Future Fellow, Group Leader

 - Prof Michael Kuhl - Distinguished Research Professor

-Dr Nahshon Siboni - Research Assistant, Technical Support
+- Dr Nahshon Siboni - Research Associate, Technical Support

-James O'Brien - Sulphur-mediated microbial interactions under mesoscale oceanographic perturbations
+- James O'Brien - PhD candidate, Sulphur-mediated microbial interactions under mesoscale oceanographic perturbations

 The principle goal of the team is to understand the ecological and biogeochemical function of microbes in marine environments.
 Our research tackles the important questions of who are the key microbial populations in different ocean ecosystems, and what they are doing?

 Key Research Themes:

 Our research investigates processes that have profound implications for the function of the ocean and our planet, and can be defined under five key research themes including:

 (i) Microbial Oceanography: How the physical, chemical and biological characteristics of different oceanic provinces influence, and are influenced by, the composition and functionality of marine microbial assemblages.